 A method for optimal allocation between the substrata of a particular domain was used, taking into account different types of sample size loss, such as expected non-response and the probability of each unit belonging to the target population.

-Data collection for this reference period: 2012-02-06 to 2012-07-31
+Data collection for this reference period: January 16, 2017 to June 30, 2017

 Responding to this survey is voluntary.

 Data are collected directly from survey respondents and derived from other Statistics Canada surveys.

 Before the start of collection, introductory letters explaining the purpose of the survey are sent to the selected respondents.